mjoppich/igem_munich_2018/docs/userguide.rst

 Step 1: Read files
 -------
-FastQ as well as Fast5 are suitable formats for evaluating your sequencing data with *sequ-into*.
+FastQ, as well as Fast5, are suitable formats for evaluating your sequencing data with *sequ-into*.

-In the first step you can choose which files you would like to seek into.
+In the first step, you can choose which files you would like to seek into.
 Each chosen file or folder will be handled separately.
 This is also true if you upload them twice.

 If you wish to examine certain reads together, e.g. because they stem from the same experiment, make sure to save them in a folder and upload that folder via *Choose Directory*.
 In order to analyze a single file, upload it via *Choose File*.

 As soon as you have chosen your files an output directory will be generated.
 You will find a temp folder where your read files reside.
-You can change that output directory and folder name at the bottom of the page if you click on the textfield.
+You can change that output directory and folder name at the bottom of the page if you click on the text field.

 After that, click *Next* to proceed.